LivePersonInc/knowledge-center-archive/_new/latest-whats-new-jan.md

 The iOS Mobile SDK will now support rendering links as hyperlinks automatically when adding them in 'hiMessage' and 'Welcome Message'.
 As part of this feature we will create automatic hyperlinks for URL links, SMS, links, phone number links, and Facetime/Facetime audio links:
 * The URL link will open the link in the separate browser
-* SMS link will open the Messaging App with the phone number pre-filed in the the "To:"
+* SMS link will open the Messaging App with the phone number pre-filed in the "To” field
 * Phone number link will open the native iOS action sheet with option to call the number
 * Facetime/Facetime audio links opens action sheet with facetime audio, send message and call options.

 ## Developer updates - Functions

-LivePerson have updates to Functions including:
+LivePerson has updates to Functions including:
 * **Key/Value Store** which provides a simple integrated storage to securely store customer data.
 * **Functions MTLS support** - Functions will be able to enforce an MTLS flow by providing an endpoint and certificate.

 ## Third Party Bot Connectors
 This month, LivePerson have many updates to Third Party Bot Connectors:

 **Transfer to agent:** Bots will be able to perform transfer to agent.
-This allows brands to develop functionality that cherry picks the right agent to transfer and uses to OOTB fallbacks of agent matching system.
+This allows brands to develop functionality that cherry picks the right agent to transfer and use OOTB fallbacks of agent matching system.
 **Conversation Tester:** Brands will be able to have mock conversations with their onboarded bot directly from the 3rd-party bot interface.
 **Watson Discovery Search support Brands using Watson:** Bots can now also take advantage of Watson Discovery and share the responses of the search back with the consumer via their bot.
 **Dialog flow 'Regions'/'Location' support:** Third-party bot platform will now support the regionalization feature of DialogFlow and allow brands to store their bot-related instances outside of the U.S. (default) in other supported zones such as London, Tokyo, Sydney.